 Tree Removal

-The entrance to Queens Gardens on Gregory Street is currently closed to foot traffic following a significant limb failure in a Milky Pine (Alstonia scholaris) located within the gardens.
+Following the initial tree removal works carried out on Monday 21 July, the entrance to Queens Gardens on Gregory Street remains closed to foot traffic following a significant limb failure in a Milky Pine (Alstonia scholaris) located within the gardens.

 Upon inspection, Council arborists identified internal decay and fungal growth compromising the structural integrity of the tree.
-Due to the high risk posed to the public, the tree was deemed unviable for retention and will be removed in the interest of community safety.
+Due to the high risk posed to the public, the tree was deemed unviable for retention.

 Council regularly inspects trees in parks and gardens across the city.
 Where trees are assessed to be unsafe, appropriate remedial action or removal is carried out in line with Council’s Public Tree Management Policy.